open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 - Receivers: OTLP Receiver
 - Processors: Batch Processor
-- Exporters: Logging and Jaeger Exporters
+- Exporters: Debug and Jaeger Exporters

 Go ahead and open the `components.go` file under the `otelcol-dev` folder, and let's take a look at the `components()` function.